qubole/sparklens/README.md

  Executor count   248  ( 80%) estimated time 16m 43s and estimated cluster utilization 60.65%
  Executor count   310  (100%) estimated time 14m 49s and estimated cluster utilization 54.73%
 ```
-Given a single run of a spark application, Sparklens can estimate how will your application perform
+Given a single run of a Spark application, Sparklens can estimate how your application will perform
 given any arbitrary number of executors.
 This helps you understand the ROI on adding executors.

-* Job/Stage timeline which shows how the parallel stages were scheduled within a job.
+* Job/stage timeline which shows how the parallel stages were scheduled within a job.
 This makes it easy to visualise
 the DAG with stage dependencies at the job level.

 ```